Skip to main content

 A general partnership involves two or more owners carrying out a business purpose.
 General partners share equal rights in connection with the management of the business.
 They also share equal responsibility.
 Any individual partner can bind the entire group to a legal obligation.

-Each individual partner assumes full responsibility for all the business's debts and obligations.
+Each individual partner assumes full responsibility for all the partnership debts and obligations.
 This is sometimes called unlimited liability.
-This means a business owner's personal assets can be used to settle business debts.
+This means a business owner’s personal assets can be used to settle business debts.
 Such personal liability can be daunting, but it comes with a tax advantage.

 This type of business structure is easy to start.
-You don't need to file an article of incorporation with the secretary of state.
+You don’t need to file an article of organization or incorporation with the secretary of state.
 To start, decide on a business name, get a business license (if needed), and open a bank account for your business.

 Limited Partnerships